NickAz123/raw_website/README.md

+***WARNING***
+**This website is in the process of being archived, and moved into a legacy status, as we work to rebuild a new platform from scratch.
+At the launch of season 2, this repo will be depreciated, and the new platform moved over to original domain**

 # Random Ass Wednesdays

 Random Ass Wednesdays (RAW), is a blog/content website that serves as a creative outlet for its owners.
 It will feature monthly content, letters and writing covering a variety of essentially random topics.
 Conceptualized by Rico Reyes and graphics designer Kurt Serrano, they spearhead a team of copywrites and developers who build and contribute to the website.
 It is completely mobile responsive.